-More people than ever are asking what seafood is safe for dinner.
-As parents, we also want fish that’s delicious and stocked with the nutrients our kids need.
-Here are the five best fish for the environment, growing brains and bodies, and finicky taste buds.
+When it comes to fish, it seems the question on everyone’s mind is one about safety.
+I mean, what seafood is best for our bodies and safe for dinner?
+Of course, it makes sense.
+As parents, we want fish that’s delicious and stocked with the nutrients our kids need.
+We want fish that is packed with vitamins and rich in flavor.
+So here are the five best fish for the environment, growing brains and bodies, and finicky taste buds.

-Lately, shopping for salmon has become as confusing as filing taxes and choosing between farm-raised and wild is only the beginning.
-But there’s good reason why this majestic fish remains such a popular choice among parents and kids – it’s full of vitamins, lends itself to countless easy preparations, and has an undeniably rich, delicious flavor.
+Shopping for salmon can be a bit confusing.
+(Between filing taxes, farm-raised, and wild options there is a lot to choose from.)
+But there’s good reason why this majestic fish remains such a popular choice among parents and kids: it’s full of vitamins, lends itself to countless easy preparations, and has an undeniably rich, delicious flavor.
 Available during the late spring and summer months, Wild Alaskan salmon — a category that comprises the pink, coho, sockeye, chum, and king (Chinook), varieties — is always the best choice.
 These fish come from relatively stable populations, are caught using traditional, low-impact methods, and are low in PCBs (polychlorinated biphenyls).

 Back in the 1920s, shortly after the country’s first tuna cannery opened in Los Angeles and every kid wanted tuna sandwiches for lunch, moms had to do little more than choose between Bumble Bee and StarKist at the grocery store.
 Nowadays, the situation is a bit more complicated, but canned or fresh, tuna is still one of the top fish to feed children.
-It has a fantastic roster of nutrients — plenty of omega 3s, yes, but also lots of vitamin A and magnesium.
-Whether you’re buying albacore, yellowfin, bigeye, or skipjack (most canned tuna consists of albacore or skipjack), read the labels and seek out fish that are caught by trolling or pole-and-line gear, not longlines, which tend to catch endangered sea turtles, birds, and sharks.
+It has a fantastic roster of nutrients — plenty of omega 3s, yes, but also lots of vitamin A and magnesium — however, whether you’re buying albacore, yellowfin, bigeye, or skipjack (most canned tuna consists of albacore or skipjack), read the labels and seek out fish that are caught by trolling or pole-and-line gear, not longlines, which tend to catch endangered sea turtles, birds, and sharks.
 Also noteworthy: tuna caught via longlines are usually larger and possess higher levels of mercury.
-And – though I love sushi as much as the next guy – bluefin tuna, known as maguro or toro at sushi restaurants, should be avoided altogether due to exceptionally high levels of mercury and a severely diminished population owing to over-fishing.
+And, though I love sushi as much as the next guy, bluefin tuna (known as maguro or toro at sushi restaurants) should be avoided altogether due to exceptionally high levels of mercury and a severely diminished population owing to over-fishing.
 When buying tuna steaks, be sure to ask how the fish was caught; when buying canned tuna, look for the Marine Stewardship Council seal.

-Tilapia may not have the star power of the other omega 3-rich swimmers on this list, but lately this freshwater fish has sparked the interest of seafood experts who’ve found that it’s well-suited for farming and doesn’t lead to lots of environmental problems.
+Tilapia may not have the star power of the other omega 3-rich swimmers on this list, but this freshwater fish has sparked the interest of seafood experts in recent years who’ve found that it’s well-suited for farming and doesn’t lead to lots of environmental problems.
 Native to Africa, tilapia has firm, neutral-tasting flesh that’s a natural partner to marinades and sauces, plus it’s a good source of antioxidants and calcium.
 What’s more, it grows rapidly and lives off waste and algae, which means it’s not dependent on precious marine resources.
 Combined with low concentrations of contaminants, it’s little wonder that tilapia has become a favorite choice for parents.
 (In fact, tilapia production has tripled over the last twenty years; today, about six billion pounds are raised each year.)
-There’s one thing to look out for when buying this fish, though.
-While tilapia farmed in this country is safe, the fish raised in Latin American and Asian countries is poorly regulated and should be avoided.
-Tilapia is available year-round.
+There’s one thing to look out for when buying this fish, though: while tilapia farmed in this country is safe, the fish raised in Latin American and Asian countries is poorly regulated and should be avoided.